NETWAYS/jenkins-training/Groovy/01_intro.md

 * Groovy is quite powerful.
 * It can also be safely ignored.
 * Can be used to make tedious tasks easy...
 * ...
-Or automate Jenkins deployment completly
+Or automate Jenkins deployment completely

 !SLIDE smbullets printonly
 # Possible Applications
 * Groovy is quite powerful.
 * It can also be safely ignored.
 * Can be used to make tedious tasks easy...
 * ...
-Or automate Jenkins deployment completly
+Or automate Jenkins deployment completely

 !SLIDE bullets noprint
 # Manage Jenkins